Quoi de Neuf: What's New in NetWare 5?

 Public Key Infrastructure Services (PKIS).
 NetWare 5 includes PKIS, which supports public-key cryptography and digital certificates in a NetWare 5 environment.
 (Digital certificates provide a method for checking the authenticity of keys used in a public-key cryptographic session.)
 In NetWare 5, PKIS allows you either to act as your own certificate authority or to use the services of third-party certificate authorities.
 Through PKIS, you can generate and sign various types of digital certificates and store and manage these certificates within NDS.

 Auditing Services.
-NetWare 5 includes auditing services, which allow administrators to monitor users' access to an organization's network and to record this monitoring information in audit log files.
+NetWare 5 includes auditing services, which allow administrators to monitor users' access to your company's network and to record this monitoring information in audit log files.
 You can create NDS objects to represent audit log files, and you can then manage these objects just as you manage other objects in the NDS tree.
 You can also grant rights to the NDS objects representing audit log files, just as you grant rights to other objects in the NDS tree.
 As a result, you can assign administrators to view and manage audit log files.

 Novell Installation Service and NetWare Licensing Services

-These two services simplify installation and licensing of new Novell products.
+Novell Installation Service (NIS) and Novell Licensing Services (NLS) simplify installation and licensing of new Novell products.
 Each works on the server to reduce the time and effort you must spend on installing and licensing.
 Common utilities and interfaces now standardize each of these tasks.

-Novell Installation Service.
+NIS.
 NIS provides a common utility to install all future NetWare products, ensures a consistent, efficient installation interface, and integrates GUI server technology to facilitate the installation process.

-Novell Licensing Services.
+NLS.
 NLS provides a single utility you can use to license all future NetWare products, ensures consistent, efficient, and rapid licensing for NetWare products, and permits licensing for all products conforming to NLS requirements.